 The vegetable oil you have bought will come with a best-by date.
-If stored properly, it may last longer but this depends on the type of oil and the quality of fat.
-It is also dependent on what brand you have bought; if it is reputable, it will usually last longer but the downside is it’s probably more expensive.
+If stored properly, it may last longer, but this depends on the type of oil and the quality of fat.
+It also depends on what brand you have bought; if it is reputable, it will usually last longer, but the downside is it’s probably more expensive.

 In general, an unopened bottle will maintain freshness for the duration of the best-by date plus an additional three to six months if stored correctly.